yespleases/Image-Inversion/README.md

-Image Inversion-Nonuniform Aperture Synthesis Radiometers This code is a network model of the Transformer network for multi-dimensional heterogeneous synthetic aperture radiometers.
+Image Inversion-Nonuniform Aperture Synthesis Radiometers

+This code is a network model of the Transformer network for  Image Inversion of multi-dimensional Nonuniform Aperture Synthesis Radiometers.